umarhassan-mitodl/12.744-fall-2012/content/pages/stable-isotopes.md

 {{% resource_link d5a52a15-9b26-92ac-0b04-f2a6976af228 "Stable Isotopes Review (PDF)" %}}
 A recent review article from Biogeosciences on using stable isotopes to trace plant carbon and water relations across scales.

-Werner, Christiane, H. Schnyder, et al. "[Progress and Challenges in Using Stable Isotopes to Trace Plant Carbon and Water Relations Across Scales](http://dx.doi.org/10.5194/bg-9-3083-2012)." _Biogeosciences_ 9 (2012): 3083–111.
-This work is distributed under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/us/).
+Werner, Christiane, H. Schnyder, et al. "{{% resource_link "a5d369d9-ac8f-47e8-b9c2-e3b16a6f57a6" "Progress and Challenges in Using Stable Isotopes to Trace Plant Carbon and Water Relations Across Scales" %}}." _Biogeosciences_ 9 (2012): 3083–111.
+This work is distributed under the {{% resource_link "c2a4b879-a993-4aee-a986-d8f0a925752a" "Creative Commons Attribution 3.0 License" %}}.